Taking Kids Racing, Part 3: Advice From The Late Earl Hayden

 The RIGHT Way To Take Kids Racing

 Former dirt track racer Earl Hayden is a unique parent.
-He has three successful sons with careers in professional motorcycle racing: Tommy, Nicky and Roger.
+He has three sons with successful careers in professional motorcycle racing: Tommy, Nicky and Roger.
 His two daughters, Jenny and Kathleen, raced for fun.
 Nobody knows more about going racing with kids, starting at young age.

 Asked about the right way and the wrong way to take kids racing, Hayden says, “I’ve seen it all, parents yelling and cussing and hitting their kids, especially in the PeeWee days.
 I about got my butt whipped a few times when I tried to talk to them, but I have had a few of them come back later and say they were happy I said something to them.